 If you want to trade one of your contracts, you will need to place a deposit for each futures contract that you want to trade.
 Margin deposit amounts are constantly changing, so you should research the current amounts before you try to trade a contract.
 Every type of commodity has a set amount that you must deposit when trading a futures contract.
 These deposit amounts are set on the exchanges for each commodity.

 If a commodity's price goes up, the person who buys the contract will make a profit.
 A rise in price means the owner of the contract will receive the commodity at the price listed in the contract and then will be able to sell the commodity for the higher current price.
 On the other hand, if the commodity price drops, the futures contract owner will lose money because he will need to sell the commodity for a higher price than what was initially paid.

 Investing in Commodities

 If you're interested in investing in commodities futures, your best bet is putting your money into a community fund.
 You could either choose a mutual fund or a fund that is exchange-traded.
 The benefit of these funds is that they include a wide range of commodities, meaning you would benefit from rising prices on several different exchanges.

 Because commodity futures trading is so complex and comes with inherent risks, this endeavor won't be for everyone.
 Prices on commodity markets are constantly fluctuating, and there is also a great deal of fraud on these markets.
 If you're not sure how or when to trade your contracts, you stand to lose a tremendous amount of money.

 If you need help with commodity contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.